 Key features of the sites

-The location of the Flats Phase lands:
+The Flats Phase is located:

 • Within a 10-minute walk from two light rail stations (Pimisi and Bayview) on the O-Train Confederation and Trillium lines